octokit/octokit.net/README.md

 Once both of these are set, the integration tests will be executed both when running the `FullBuild` MSBuild target, and when running the `Octokit.Tests.Integration` assembly through an xUnit.net-friendly test runner.

+## Build Server

+The builds and tests for Octokit.net are run on [qed](https://github.com/half-ogre/qed/).
+This enables us to build and test incoming pull requests: http://half-ogre-qed.cloudapp.net/octokit/octokit.net

 ## Problems?

 Octokit is 100% certified to be bug free.
 If you find an issue with our